ezra-obiwale/this-js/doc/md/attributes.md

     Multiple elements can also be targeted by separating their id's with comma.

     This can also be used with select options.
-They must however have attribute `value` set.

 -   ### this-ignore
     Indicates that the feature should not be loaded when loading the